Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 How Many Vets Are There and Where Do They Work?

 You must be registered and licensed in Australia to work as a vet.
-Currently, there are almost 14,000 people that fit into this category.
+Currently, over 15,000 people fit into this category.
 This statistic doesn’t include those with degrees in the veterinary field who are not currently registered.
-In other words, this only includes active vets.
+In other words, it only includes active vets.

 great dane ear check by vet